WeaselsAvatar/weasels-public-library/README.md

-# weasels-public-library
+# Weasels Public Library

-A collection of random tables and other documentation for tabletop role-playing games, mostly in German.
+A collection of random tables and other documentation for tabletop role-playing games, some in German, some in English, some an amalgamation thereof.